auditray-app/auditray-release/CONTRIBUTING.md

 ---

-**Thank you for contributing to Understand Anything!
+**Thank you for contributing to AuditRay!
 Your contributions help make code understanding accessible to everyone.** 🚀